 page 30

-Lim Poon Lee—former postmaster of San Francisco1982 San Francisco City Directory
+Lim Poon Lee—former postmaster of San Francisco

 A memorial service will be held on Monday in San Francisco for Lim Poon Lee, the former post master of San Francisco who once said his only experience for the job was “walking up to the window and putting down a nickel for a four-cent stamp.”